 ISpy and Raspberry PI: Installing the open source Agent DVR

-In this tutorial, I’m going o show you how to install the Agent DVR of iSpy on a Raspberry PI computer board.
+In this tutorial, I’m going to show you how to install the Agent DVR of iSpy on a Raspberry PI computer board.

 What is iSpy and Agent DVR

-iSpy is an open source video surveillance application, widely spread around the world.
+iSpy is an open-source video surveillance application, widely spread around the world.
 It’s compatible with a lot of consumer webcams and IP cameras.
-The list of compatible cameras can be found with the following link: https://www.ispyconnect.com/cameras.
+The list of compatible cameras can be found at the following link: https://www.ispyconnect.com/cameras.
 Please remember that their software is free only for personal, local use.

 Agent DVR offers a lot of features.
-Besides supporting a long list of cameras, it offers motion detection (with intelligent face detection), alerts generations, customizing actions on alerts, and so on.
+Besides supporting a long list of cameras, it offers motion detection (with intelligent face detection), alert generation, customizing actions on alerts, and so on.

-Finally, you can also set the iSpy Agent DVR running in kiosk mode with a touchscreen display by referring to my Raspberry PI Kiosk: creating a touchscreen, informative stand.
+Finally, you can also set the iSpy Agent DVR to run in kiosk mode with a touchscreen display by referring to my Raspberry PI Kiosk: creating a touchscreen, informative stand.

 What We Need